Algorithmic Operations: Lessons from Bandit Algorithms

 In pursuit of Algo Ops, we will consistently reference a framework described in the 2017 Microsoft Research paper “Making Contextual Decisions with Low Technical Debt.”
 Agarwal et al. (2017) was partially a response to the well known 2015 Google paper “Hidden Technical Debt in Machine Learning Systems,” which explained the pernicious causes underneath the expensive and deleterious process of large scale machine learning model maintenance.
 Agarwal et al. (2017) explains the ‘Deploy, Explore, Log, Learn’ framework (“DELL” as only we will call it) in their presentation of their ‘Decision Service’, a product enabling applications of contextual bandit (CB) algorithms and addressing challenges described in Sculley et al. (2015).

 Bandit algorithms are of particular interest because they perform the complete loop of automated decisioning, including observing, deciding and learning.
-They are dedicated to the expansive class of causal modeling, which encapsulates predictive modeling1.
+They are dedicated to the expansive class of causal modeling, which encapsulates predictive modeling3.
 Indeed, bandit algorithms are attractive for this completeness, but such completeness brings the full set of technical issues.
-DELL declares what can be done to address them as software abstractions.
-Our observation is that these components must operate for any Algo Ops system, even those involving humans.
-In what follows, we will apply the framework as a lens to contextualize problems and recommend solutions.
+The paper’s approach to this broad class of challenges is what makes it relevant for our purposes.

 The components are operations, to be executed repeatedly and in circular fashion by an Algo Ops system: